 Dawyck welcomes all visitors and offers the best possible access to everyone in order that they enjoy their visit whatever their specific requirements.

 - Two wheelchairs for our visitors to use (please book in advance).

 - Seating at regular intervals throughout the Garden.

-- Water for registered assistance dogs in our cafe.
+- Water for assistance dogs in our cafe.

 - Pen, paper and magnifying glass at our Visitor Welcome desk.

-Please note that only registered assistance dogs are permitted into the Garden and you may be asked to provide official ID as confirmation.
+Please note that only highly trained assistance dogs are permitted into the Garden.

 To book a wheelchair, or if you require any further advice about access and planning your visit, please contact us on: +44 (0) 1721 760254 or email us at firstname.lastname@example.org.